crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/install_freebsd.md

 If all this sounds confusing, it might be a good moment to take a [tour](/getting_started/crowdsec_tour.md) of the software before continuing.

-## Installing the firewall bouncer
+## Installing the firewall remediation component

 This is a package that receives decisions to ban IP addresses and whole address ranges, if they are the source of verified attacks.